 - The porcelain is chipped or has a crack.

 - Another big user of water in your home is the washing machine.
 A leaky washing machine can waste a lot of water and be a cause of hidden water damage.
-Be sure and check behind your washing machine and under it for any signs of a leak.
+Be sure and check behind your washing machine and under it for any signs of plumbing leaks.
 Also check the fittings around your washing machine’s hose.
 Your hose should be replaced every 5 years.

 - Have your air conditioner checked and cleaned every year by a professional.
 Air condition condensation leaks cause thousands of dollars in water damage each year in San Diego.

 - An underground leak.
 If there’s an underground leak on your property, it could cause a significant increase in your water bill.
-Unfortunately, an underground leak can be pretty tough to detect yourself, but if you notice any of these common signs of an underground leak, contact a professional plumber:
+Unfortunately, an underground leak can be pretty tough to detect yourself, but if you notice any of these common signs of an plumbing leaks, contact a professional plumber:

 - Unusual wet, mushy areas on your property